outdoor-equity/outdoor-equity/shiny/outdoor-equity-app/oe_app/text/about_app.md

 The analyses in this app allows you to explore relationships among attributes of recreation opportunities, reservation practices, and socioeconomic data from the regions of visitor origin.

+**Disclaimer:** The Outdoor Equity App is not paid for by Recreation One Stop.
+Any plots or visuals created here are not intended for publication and require further analysis before making any determinations.